Learn the simple yet flavorful process of sweating an eggplant with our step-by-step guide and tips – click here to start sweating!

 - When choosing an eggplant for sweating, make sure to look for a variety that is firm but not too hard.
 Avoid those that are soft or have bruises or scars.
 Once you’ve chosen your eggplant, sprinkle it generously with salt and cut it into small pieces.
 You don’t need to be precise about how big the pieces are – just make them small enough so that they will fit comfortably in your skillet or oven.

-- If you’re using a skillet, heat it over medium-high heat before adding the eggplant pieces.
+- If you’re using a Best Nonstick Skillet For Eggs, heat it over medium-high heat before adding the eggplant pieces.
 Cook them until they start to brown and then flip them over.
 Cook on the other side until they’re cooked through and slightly charred around the edges.
 If you’re using an oven, preheat it to 350 degrees Fahrenheit before adding the eggplant pieces.
 Cook them until they’re tender but still slightly firm – about 30 minutes should do the trick!

 - Once your eggplant is cooked through, remove it from the heat and let it cool slightly before transferring it to a salad or pasta dish as desired.
 For added sweetness and depth of flavor, spices such as cinnamon or cumin can be added during cooking or afterwards when dressing the dish.
 And finally, if desired, you can dry your eggplant slices after sweating by placing them on a wire rack over paper towels for several hours or overnight.
 Store any leftover dried eggplants in an airtight container for future use!